5 reasons to teach your dog to go to their mat

 Once your guests are settled and the doors are secured you can release your dog to greet them or simply reward the dog for staying on their bed.

 It is not just doors in your house where you can use your dog’s bed cue.
 Consider using it as a safety protocol when loading the dog in and out of the car.
 When the dog gets out of the car, ask them to sit on their mat while you unload your gear.
 When you return, ask the dog to sit on their mat while you reload the dog and your gear.
-A dog sitting on their mat ensures the dog is safe in car parks and roads.
+A dog sitting on their mat ensures the dog is safe in car parks and near roads.

 3. Take your dog anywhere

 Dogs that have been well trained to settle on their bed, know “what their job is” when they see the mat.
 With careful training, you can confidently take your dog and their bed when visiting family and friends or visiting the local coffee shop.